simsekahmet/Calculator/README.md

-# Calculator
+# The Calculator
-The calculator that performing mathematical calculations in python.
-It allows the user to choose from several operations, including addition, subtraction, multiplication, division and, factorial until they choose to quit.
+The calculator performs mathematical calculations in Python and allows the user to choose from several operations, including addition, subtraction, multiplication, division, factorial, exponential, and logarithm, until they choose to quit.